This post was originally published in September 2017. It has been updated as of May 2020 with improvements to the text and recipe, and a video added.

-Other greens work well instead of spinach (like chard or kale), and I’ve even added a couple of potatoes to the mix before.
-The brown rice can be replaced with quinoa, millet, or other grains, or simply left out and the soup served on its own.
+- Rice: the brown rice can be replaced with quinoa, millet, or other grains, or simply left out and the soup served on its own.
+We quite often have it with sourdough bread or crackers.

-Though the recipe card calls for vegetable stock, this is mostly because I get readers sending me messages annoyed if I list water instead of stock.
-I use water most of the time and just season properly (since most store bought veg stock is primarily salt, and a touch of fat).
+- Broth: Though the recipe card calls for vegetable broth, this is mostly because I get readers sending me messages annoyed if I list water instead of stock.
+I use water most of the time and just season properly (since most store bought veg broth is primarily salt, and a touch of fat).

 If we’re having it for dinner and I don’t have either of those, I usually make these coconut oil biscuits.
 I don’t mind having the soup on its own but let’s be real, carbs make everything better.